 Your mods need to be loaded in a certain order, and library mods must load before the core game itself, but as of the Rimworld 1.1 update there’s an auto sort option to shuffle them into the correct order.

 Some of these mods will allow you to continue playing pre-existing saves, but most recommend you start a new file.
 Most of these mods are compatible with the latest version of Rimworld, but a few are still waiting on updates; they’re still worth including, though, as they might just work anyway, if you’re lucky.
+Don’t forget to check if they work with the Royalty expansion as well.

 Here’s our list of the best Rimworld 1.2 mods: